-Alan Pearsall also published American Town: The History of Ipswich Massachusetts based on his studies in preparation for each aspect of the Ipswich mural.
+The captions below are from Alan Pearsall‘s American Town: The History of Ipswich Massachusetts based on his studies in preparation for each aspect of the Ipswich mural.

 Agawam was the Native people’s name for the land from Salem to the Merrimack River and from the sea to Andover to the west, including Ipswich.
 Agawam’s inhabitants had lived in wigwams along the river banks, grew corn on the hilltops and hunted in the forests for thousands of years.
 The Agawam people were members of the Penacook Federation, an alliance of the five Indian Nations of New England.
 The image here shows the arrival of settlers’ ships.
 John Winthrop arrived with the first Europeans to establish a community here on “The Arabella”

 Masconomet Quinakonant was the last Sagamore (chief) of Agawam.
 His people knew him as a proud leader, a brave warrior, and elder statesman.
-He was always a good friend and ally to the English colonists.
-He lived in a long house on Hog Island (Choate Island) and is buried on Sagamore Hill in Hamilton.
+He is buried on Sagamore Hill in Hamilton.

 Sagamore Passachonaway “Son of the Bear” was a spiritual leader and the last great Eastern chief of the local Indians.
 Thousands of Indians attended his funeral in the White Mountains.